How to run JavaScript function in x seconds

 You need:

-- Assign a function
+• Assign a function onload

-returns an interval id, not a function - Pass a function
+returns an interval id, not a function

-call a functiondiv_show
+call a function div_show

-and pass its return value - Several of your seconds per 1000.The
+• Several of your seconds per 1000.The setInterval

 second argument takes a few milliseconds, not seconds.